trinathkella/trinathkella/README.md

 - **Floating Point Unit using IEEE 754 (32-bit)**
   Designed and implemented arithmetic operations (add, sub, mul, div) on Zynq-7000 using Vivado and Xilinx SDK.

 - **PRNG**
-  Designed a 32 bit PRNG with different rulesets of 1D Cellular Automata.
-In additon, integrated the LFSR.
+  Designed a 32-bit PRNG with different rulesets of 1D Cellular Automata.
+In addition, integrated the LFSR.

 ---

 ### Connect With Me